 Today, September 22, is World Rhino Day.
 As someone who loves rhinos, I knew I had to make a post to celebrate this day.
 Rhinos have been my favorite animal since I was a little kid.
 I remember first seeing them in nature documentaries that I used to watch and was absolutely enthralled with these beautiful creatures.
 The first time I saw one in a zoo as a child, it was such a magical experience.
 It felt almost surreal seeing this creature from Africa not far away.
 I would have given anything to be able to touch it.
 Honestly, I still feel that way today.
-My dream is to see an African rhino up close, close enough to actually touch it.
+Seeing a rhino in African wilds up close is on my bucket list.
 So, today, I am sharing my rhino love with you.
 Hopefully, you will enjoy reading about these creatures.

 - There are five species of rhinos in the world.
 The White Rhino, Black Rhino, Sumatran Rhino, Indian Rhino (also known as the Greater One-Horned Rhino), and the Javan Rhino.